justa8866/spa/README.md

 [X] Your app should start after running npm install & npm start.

+[X] Please reflect pagination and filtering in the address URL, so users can copy and share the URL with each other.

+[X] add Redux/Context API or other state management library

 [] Add unit tests

 # Getting Started with Create React App